Michael Winslow: Career

-His first television appearance was on The Gong Show, in which he squeezed in sound-alikes of Benji the movie dog, Star Trek, and Jimi Hendrix's "Purple Haze".
+His first television appearance was on The Gong Show, in which he squeezed in sound-alikes of Benji the movie dog, Star Trek, as a character named Lee on The White Shadow, and Jimi Hendrix's "Purple Haze".
 He is best known for his role as Larvell Jones in the Police Academy series of movies and TV shows.
 He was cast in the role after he was seen opening for Count Basie.
 In 1985, Island Records released a 12-inch (30.5-cm) disc of Michael Winslow entitled "I Am My Own Walkman".
 The recording peaked at number 60 in Australia.

 In 1986, Winslow presented the Best Sound Effects Editing Oscar to Charles L. Campbell and Robert Rutledge for their work on Back to the Future.
 During 1986, he played the role of Spencer, the assistant cruise director on the ninth and final season of The Love Boat.

 In 1987, Winslow appeared as a radar operator in the movie Spaceballs, in which he performs all the sound effects himself during one scene.
 Mel Brooks (who wrote, directed, produced and co-starred in the film) stated that, by doing so, Winslow saved the film money.
 Winslow is also a motivational speaker.
 Since the fall of 2008, Winslow has hosted a motion-picture television series called Way Back Wednesday with Winslow on the cable superstation WGN America, which features movies mostly released in the 1980s.
 He continues to perform stand-up comedy around the globe.